Those are my principles, and if you don’t like them…well, I have others

 But that, alas, is not going to happen any time soon while governments are only concerned to ‘control’ tobacco instead of working to abolish tobacco products.

-Back to the tragedy of the more than eight million deaths and JTI’s core principles.
+Back to the tragedy of the more than 8 million deaths and JTI’s core principles.
 Let’s look at Core Principle 5, ‘Accommodation between smokers and non-smokers’.

 Many people have concerns about exposure to environmental tobacco smoke.
 All smokers should show consideration for those around them, and should not smoke when children are present.
 JTI advocates tailored, practical and effective solutions that separate smokers and non-smokers while accommodating the legitimate interests of both.